ART. IIntroduction and Identity of the Data Controller

 - Processor Agreements: Binding contractual obligations on overseas processors to process data only on Narion's instructions and in accordance with applicable law.

-By registering for and using the Platform, the User acknowledges and, where consent constitutes the applicable legal basis, consents to the international transfer and processing of their personal data as described in this Article, subject to the safeguards described herein.
+By registering for and using the Platform, the User acknowledges and, where consent constitutes the applicable legal basis, consents to the international transfer and processing of their personal data as described in this Article.
 Users who do not wish their data to be transferred internationally should discontinue use of the Platform and request deletion of their data in accordance with Article XI.

 Where Narion processes personal data of EEA data subjects and such data is transferred outside the EEA, Narion shall ensure compliance with Chapter V of the GDPR, relying on adequacy decisions, standard contractual clauses, or other valid transfer mechanisms as applicable.
-Narion shall maintain records of all such transfers and the safeguards applied, and make such records available to supervisory authorities upon request.
+Narion shall maintain records of all such transfers and the safeguards applied.

 | DATA CATEGORY | STANDARD RETENTION PERIOD | BASIS |